Surfers walking along the beach in Portugal

 Booking a surf camp in Portugal means enjoying a slower pace of life.

 The pace of life in nearly every other country in Europe feels exceptionally quick when compared to Portugal.
-But that’s not a bad thing by any means.
+But that’s not a bad thing in any way.
 In fact, we believe Portugal’s relaxed pace of life is one of its most memorable qualities.
-If only for the reason that you’ll rarely have to worry about early morning crowds when you want to score a few solo waves in the AM.
+You’ll rarely have to worry about early morning crowds when you want to score a few solo waves in the AM.

 Lobsters on an outdoor BBQ